 All volunteer opportunities provide teens the chance to earn school credit and accrue hours for community and civic service requirements.
 Check them out and see which fits you.
 We have a limited number of volunteer slots so don’t wait until school gets out to call!

-Teen Services Department Students entering 7th grade and can volunteer in the Teen & Circulation Departments.
+Students entering 7th thru 12th grade can volunteer in the Teen & Circulation Departments.
 Volunteers work quite independently helping with and learning a variety of clerical tasks.
 This volunteer experience is perfect for teens wanting to gain workplace experience before their first job or looking to enhance their college applications.
 Volunteers should be self motivated, be able to pay attention to detail and be able to work independently.
 Please contact Teresa Neville at 203-385-4167 for more information.

 Volunteers learn job skills, make friends, and encourage children to love reading and the Library.
 Library service hours can count for community service requirements for school, church, or civic groups upon request.